- Defensive/fearful: A fight-or-flight response

 These varieties of aggression are explained in more detail below.

 If a cat feels threatened, particularly if she’s backed into a corner or a wall and doesn’t have a good escape route, she may go into a defensive posture, puffing up, hissing, and growling.
 If the harasser doesn’t back off, she may feel that she has no other choice but to attack.
 Cats displaying defensive aggression are unlikely to pursue if the other animal or person retreats.

 Fighting among unneutered male cats is often the most violent type of feline aggression.
-In addition to the potential for injury and the formation of abscesses at puncture wound sites, cats that engage in damaging fights are also at greater risk for acquiring feline leukemia (FeLV) and feline immunodeficiency virus (FIV), both of which are often fatal.
+In addition to the potential for injury and abscesses at puncture wound sites, cats that engage in damaging fights are also at greater risk for acquiring feline leukemia (FeLV) and feline immunodeficiency virus (FIV).
 Neutering male cats can decrease fighting by 90%, as well as reducing the number of health problems a cat is likely to suffer later in life.

 Fear-induced aggression can also be misdirected, as when a loud noise causes one startled cat to attack another because his fight-or-flight response has been triggered and he has to do something with all that adrenaline.
 While scary events are the most likely to provoke misdirected aggression, something unfamiliar or annoying may also do so.

 Cats recognize people and animals through their sense of smell, and if the smell is changed, a cat may believe that his roommate is an invader.
 This can happen when one cat goes away either to a groomer or the veterinarian and picks up a different set of smells.